makeITyourway/borg_wrapper/README.md

 But it makes life easier  when you just have your project files and this wrapper will handle the rest for you.

 Since this is the very first version - please contribute or report bugs you find !
+After all, i hope you like it !

 ## What is borg backup
 IF you don't know it, you might dont want this wrapper - but give it a try !!